nilearn/nilearn/doc/glossary.rst

         `Family-wise error rate`_ is the probability of making one or more false discoveries, or type I errors when performing multiple hypotheses tests.

+    FWHM
+        `FWHM`_ stands for "full width at half maximum".
+In a distribution, it refers to the width of a filter, expressed as the diameter of the area on which the filter value is above half its maximal value.

     GLM
         General Linear Model.
 This is the name of the models traditionally fit